jkvor/emysql/README.md

 #### Hello World

 This is a hello world program.
-Follow the steps below to get up and running in minutes.
+Follow the three steps below to try it out.

 	-module(a_hello).
 	-export([run/0]).